tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 ## Challenges at work

 Generally
-- Determining what is worth working on
+- Deciding what is worth working on
 - Measuring success rigorously
 - Investigating what went wrong
 - Communicating to an appropriate level of detail

 Just that it is related to machine learning algorithms

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak
 </div>

 ## Example project